 Upon entering keyboard.json, the file’s code should look something like this:

-and defines what pins on our microcontroller are connected to which columns and which rows.
-In our main wiring example above, our columns (starting from the left if wiring is facing down) are connected to pins B11, B14, and A9.
-And our rows (starting from the top if wiring is facing down) are connected to pins A2, A3, A6, and B1.
+The first thing we need to edit is under "matrix_pins": { and defines what pins on our microcontroller are connected to which columns and which rows.
+In our main wiring example above, our columns (starting from the left if looking from the top side of the keyboard, not the wiring side) are connected to pins B5, B4, and B3.
+And our rows (starting from the top if looking from the top side of the keyboard) are connected to pins B6, B7, B8, and B9.
 We can input these values as shown below.

 "matrix_pins": {